opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/networking_router_route_v2.md

 * `next_hop` - See Argument Reference above.

-## Notes

-The `next_hop` IP address must be directly reachable from the router at the `opentelekomcloud_networking_router_route_v2` resource creation time.
+-> **Note:** The `next_hop` IP address must be directly reachable from the router at the `opentelekomcloud_networking_router_route_v2` resource creation time.
 You can ensure that by explicitly specifying a dependency on the `opentelekomcloud_networking_router_interface_v2` resource that connects the next hop to the router, as in the example above.